Sonia Fowler: Guest stints (2010–2011)

 On 25 October 2009 it was announced that Cassidy would return to the soap to reprise her role as Sonia, along with Coulson, Gaffney and Anderson.
 The characters would reunite with Bianca who returned in 2008.
 Cassidy is quoted as saying "To be invited back to EastEnders is such an honour and I am very, very excited that Sonia is coming back.
 For me, to be reunited with the original Jacksons is a dream come true and I think it will be a fantastic storyline."
 A source told entertainment website Digital Spy: "Everything's being kept hush-hush about the Jacksons' return at the moment, but there are certainly a load of questions to be answered.
 Will the frosty relationship between Carol and Bianca thaw?
 Are Sonia and Martin still together?
 And how will Robbie react when he learns of his beloved Wellard's death?
 Everyone's so pleased to have them back."
-The family returned for Bianca's second wedding to Ricky Butcher as part of the show's 25th anniversary.
+The family returned for Bianca's second wedding to Ricky Butcher (Sid Owen) as part of the show's 25th anniversary.
 Executive producer Diederick Santer explained that he wanted great stories to get people talking, saying "The wedding is the perfect opportunity for us to bring back the much-loved Jackson characters – Carol, Sonia, Robbie and Billie."
 In December 2010, it was announced Cassidy would return to EastEnders, as Sonia in order to facilitate a temporary storyline departure for co-star Palmer, who was due to take maternity leave.
 Sonia's one-off return was broadcast on 21 January 2011.